Questioning the Coverage-Length Metric in Conformal Prediction: When Shorter Intervals Are Not Better: Introduction

 Among all the uncertainty quantification methods, conformal prediction~(CP) stands out due to its simplicity and distribution-free characteristics~\citep{vovk2005algorithmic,shafer2008tutorial,angelopoulos2021gentle}.
 CP is a post hoc approach for constructing prediction intervals, based on a non-conformity score calculated on a hold-out calibration set (Algorithm~\ref{alg:vcp}).
 CP and its variants have demonstrated promising performances in numerous applications~\citep{lei2021conformal,angelopoulos2022image}.

 Generally, researchers evaluate the intervals returned by CP via two criteria: \emph{coverage} and \emph{interval length}.
 Firstly, a valid coverage ensures that the actual response value has a high probability of falling within the interval.
 Secondly, the interval is encouraged to be as short as possible, as a shorter interval provides more precise information about prediction uncertainties.
-These two evaluation metrics are commonly used in the literature \citep{tibshirani2019conformal,teng2022predictive,angelopoulos2023conformal,he2024statistically} and a branch of works improves the length with several different meaningful approaches~\citep{romano2019conformalized,Flexible,teng2022predictive,guan2023localized,stutz2022learningoptimalconformalclassifiers}.
-This raises a question on the potential risk of evaluating the CP methods narrowly on these standard metrics:
+These two evaluation metrics are commonly used in the literature \citep{tibshirani2019conformal,tengpredictive,angelopoulos2023conformal,he2024statistically} and a branch of works improves the length with several different meaningful approaches~\citep{romano2019conformalized,Flexible,tengpredictive,guan2023localized,stutz2022learningoptimalconformalclassifiers}.
+This raises a question on the potential risk of evaluating the CP methods narrowly on these standard metrics: \begin{mdframed}[frametitle={\space The key question:\space}, frametitleaboveskip=-\ht\strutbox, frametitlealignment=\center] If a new algorithm outperforms existing ones on coverage and length, should it automatically be considered superior for practical deployment? \end{mdframed}